zmahfuz0613/Pets-Rails-React-CRUD-Exercise/README.md

 ### Frontend BONUS!!!

 There is already full CRUD for Cats.
 Let's add CRUD for Dogs as well.

-STYLE!
-This app is looking rough with no styling.
-Feel free to be creative with your styling.
-You can switch up the starter code if you would like.
-Style it any way you want to.
+There are comments to help you out and also feel free reference the cats part of the app.